BouzidiImen/Social_media_Prediction_depression/README.md

 ## Models <a href="#top">&#8593; </a>

-You can check the results of each model in the notebooks avilable in the repository <br>.
+You can check the results of each model in the notebooks avilable in the home repository. <br>
 For the best models I actually chose, you can find three notebooks: <br>
 • For images: <a href="https://github.com/BouzidiImen/Social_media_Prediction_depression/blob/main/Test_Best_Model.ipynb">this notebook </a> to test the best model.  <br>
 • For Texts:  <a href="https://github.com/BouzidiImen/Social_media_Prediction_depression/blob/main/Testing_models.ipynb">this notebook </a> to test the best model.  <br>